hdduytran/CS519.M11.KHCL/README.md

 # CS519.M11.KHCL
-This is the respostory storing material and my practicing for CS519 - Scientific research methodology.
+This respository stores materials and my practicing for CS519 - Scientific research methodology.